Loading Tools

 | Setup and admin | Typically faster setup; provider handles payroll/admin. | Ongoing compliance; usually requires an accountant. |

-| Pension flexibility | Often more standardised; depends on provider plan options. | Can be more flexible; eligibility and limits apply. |
+| Pension flexibility | Often more standardised; depends on provider plan options. | Can be more flexible; employer contributions from pre-corp-tax profits. |

 | Allowable expenses | Usually policy-driven and more standardised. | Can support broader business expenses, subject to rules and records. |